Friday, January 22, 2021

 "I'll never be old enough," Mariah said.
 "You see, dolls never grow up.
 I just wanted to see how it would look."

 "But I've seen grown-up dolls," Pippa said.
-"They wear high heels and lipstick and everything, like grown-up ladies."
+"They wear high heels and lipstick and everything, like grown-up human ladies."

 "Yes," Mariah agreed, "but those dolls start out grown-up."

-The dolls all though about that.
+The dolls all thought about that.

 "Well," Mariah explained, "I might want to do it so other dolls would look at my face and not just my hair.
 It also would tell them something about me before I even say anything.
 They would know that I'm a girl who is part of a special group."